2025–26 Liga Femenina de Baloncesto

-The 2025–26 Liga Femenina de Baloncesto, also known as Liga Femenina Endesa for sponsorship reasons, will be the 63rd season of the Spanish basketball women's league.
-It will started on 4 October 2025 with the first round of the regular season and will end at the latest on 23 May 2026 with the finals.
+The 2025–26 Liga Femenina de Baloncesto, also known as Liga Femenina Endesa for sponsorship reasons, was the 63rd season of the Spanish basketball women's league.
+It started on 4 October 2025 with the first round of the regular season and ended on 17 May 2026 with the finals.

-Valencia Basket will be the defending champion.
+Valencia Basket defended successfully the title by achieving its fourth consecutive league after sweep Casademont Zaragoza in the finals.

 Teams

 Promotion and relegation (pre-season)

-A total of 16 teams will contest the league, including 14 sides from the 2024–25 season and two promoted from the 2024–25 LF Challenge.
+A total of 16 teams contested the league, including 14 sides from the 2024–25 season and two promoted from the 2024–25 LF Challenge.

 On 29 March 2025, Osés Construcción were relegated after being defeated by IDK Euskotren, thus securing an immediate return back to the LF Challenge.
-On 19 April 2025, Innova-tsn Leganés were promoted after achieving a win on the next-to-last round against CAB Estepona Jardín de la Costa del Sol.
+On 19 April 2025, Innova-tsn Leganés were promoted after achieving a win on the next-to-last round against Ingeniería Ambiental CAB Estepona.
 Despite being outside the relegation zone before the final round, Celta Femxa Zorka were relegated after two seasons in the top flight after losing to Valencia Basket and results failed to go their way.
-On 18 May 2025, CAB Estepona Jardín de la Costa del Sol became the second team to achieve the promotion after beating Unicaja Mijas 89–69 in the playoffs final.
+On 18 May 2025, Ingeniería Ambiental CAB Estepona became the second team to achieve the promotion after beating Unicaja Mijas 89–69 in the playoffs final.